 Why is qualitative data analysis important?

-Qualitative research methods like user testing, heat map analysis and surveying (to name but a few) have the ability to give us deep insights into how users think, feel and respond to aspects of our websites that traditional analytics fall short of explaining.
+Qualitative user research methods like user testing, heat map analysis and surveying (to name but a few) have the ability to give us deep insights into how users think, feel and respond to aspects of our websites that traditional analytics fall short of explaining.

 In the case of user testing, the process of watching (and listening) to users as they complete specific tasks gives us an entirely different window into user behaviour.
 As the Nielsen, Normal Group (2014) suggest, “the most effective way of understanding what works and what doesn’t in an interface is to watch people use it”.
 Although this kind of research yields a markedly different type of data, it’s really just the other side of ‘traditional’ quantitative analytics coin and equally as valuable.